YagoLopez/material-light/README.md

 ## Requirements:

-- Angular 2
+- Angular 2 or above
-- Angular 2 Command Line (angular-cli)
+- Angular Command Line (angular-cli)
-- Typescript (included in Angular 2)
+- Typescript
-- Webpack (included as a dependency using angular-cli projects)
+- Webpack
-- Systemjs (included as dependency in this project)
+- Systemjs
 - Npm

-## Credits:
+## Disclaimers:

-This project is based on <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>
+- This project is based on <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>

-Material Design is a Google's registered trade mark, likely.
+- Material Design is a Google's registered trade mark, likely.

-License: <a href="LICENSE.txt">MIT</a>.
+- License: <a href="LICENSE.txt">MIT</a>.

-*Disclaimer: This is an open source project without commercial or profit intentions.*
+- This is an open source project without commercial or profit intentions.